Therapeutic Essential Oil Pioneers

 D. Gary Young: Maverick, Shokunin, Pioneer (1950-1918)

 Young Living Founder D. Gary Young had dedicated his life and countless personal sacrifices.
-Specifically, he created essential oil blends that surpass every quality standard.
+Specifically, he created essential oil blends that beat every quality standard.

 He believed that pure essential oils have the power to touch and change lives.
 Gary Young was a True Craftsman and Pioneer.
-For instance, he dedicated his life to the art of the cultivation, distillation, and quality testing of essential oils.
-Gary designed and built advanced equipment for essential oil distillation.
-He garnered reviews from authorities, such as Marcel Espieu (former president of the Lavender Growers Association) and Jean-Noel Landel.
+For instance, he dedicated his life to the art of creating high-quality essential oils.
+Gary designed and built a state of the art equipment for essential oil distillation.
+He had reviews from Marcel Espieu (former president of the Lavender Growers Association) and Jean-Noel Landel.

-A traditional Japanese title, “Shokunin” (or “Craftsman”) could well encapsulate all the best of Gary Young.
+A traditional Japanese title, “Shokunin” (or “Craftsman”) could well describe all the best of Gary Young.
 Shokunin are individuals who care deeply about their craft.
-However, even this literal description doesn’t fully express the full meaning of the word.
-Shokunin care passionately, even spiritually, about their work, to the point of utmost personal sacrifice.
+However, even this description does not fully express the full meaning of the word.
+Shokunin cares passionately, even spiritually, about their work, to the point of utmost personal sacrifice.
 They don’t care about money.
 Shokunin care only to improve the world through the perfection of their craft.
 In this way, the world is better because of them.

-They see what they do as an art form that must be perfected every day, faithfully.
-They never rest and are rarely tired because they are doing what they were meant to do: living their purpose through their work.
+Shokunin sees what they do as an art form that must be perfected every day, faithfully.
+They never rest and are rarely tired.
+Simply because they are doing what they were meant to do.
+They live their purpose through their work.
 Gary was comparable to none.
 He excelled at his craft for decades.
 He did it because it was as natural to him as flying is to an eagle or swimming is to a fish.
 It is what he was meant to do.
 We are grateful for the pioneering vision and tireless dedication of our founder.
 He leaves us with many wonderful memories.

 René-Maurice Gattefossé (1881-1950)

 René-Maurice Gattefossé (1881-1950) is regarded as the Father of Aromatherapy.
-A chemical engineer by training, he was very early on attracted to the therapeutic properties of essences and the growing of lavender.
+He was a trained chemical engineer.
+Very early on, he was attracted to the therapeutic properties of essences and the growing of lavender.
 In 1928 he was the first to use the word “aromatherapy” in a scientific publication.
-With the publication of his book L’Aromatherapie in 1937 the word came into regular use.
-Specifically, this helped distinguish the therapeutic use of essential oils from their other, mainly perfumery, applications.
+With the publication of his book L’Aromatherapie in 1937, the word came into regular use.
+This is what helped distinguish the therapeutic use of essential oils from perfume applications.
 But René-Maurice Gattefossé didn’t limit his research efforts to the discovery of large numbers of essential oils and their qualities.
-Indeed, aware of the harsh living conditions of small lavender farmers in Haute Provence [S. of France] he spent many years providing help to developing sound cultivation and distillation methods.
+He was aware of the harsh living conditions of small lavender farmers in Haute Provence [S. of France] and spent many years providing help in developing sound cultivation and distillation methods.

-He was also instrumental in the creation of the first lavender growers’ cooperative and the birth of a producers’ association.
-To further back lavender growers he created Europe’s first perfumery magazine in 1908 called La Parfumerie Modern.
-It dealt with research and various productions of essential oils around the world and continued to be published until the sixties.
+He also created the first lavender growers’ cooperative and the birth of a producers’ association.
+And, he created Europe’s first perfumery magazine in 1908 called La Parfumerie Modern.
+It dealt with research.
+Also various productions of essential oils around the world.
+It was published until the sixties.

 He purchased a farmhouse in St. Remy de Provence.
-This region was dear to his heart since he first started campaigning for lavender farmers in the 1910s.
-This eight-hectare (20-acre) property was to be the home of aromatic plant production and distillation and provide the company with a steady supply of raw materials.
+This region was dear to his heart since he first started campaigning for lavender farmers in 1910.
+This eight-hectare (20-acre) property was to be the home of aromatic plant production and distillation.
+It also provided the company with a steady supply of raw materials.